Shadovaine/LCLibrary/System_Information_and_Monitoring/System_Info_and_Monitoring_Commands.md

 # Command: blkid

-## Description: Is used to locate and print block device attributes.
-It is used to find UUIDs, filesystem types, labels, and other metadata of partition of drives
+## Description: Used to locate and print block device attributes, to find UUIDs, filesystem types, labels, and other metadata of partition of drives

 ## Syntax